spa46/spa46.github.io/content/old_posts/tools/2016-10-19-Tool-Gnuplot.md

 # C++ library

 There is a C++ library for easy use: gnuplot-iostream interface.
-This basically pushes data arrays and mouse clicks using iostream pipe to plot the data with extrafunctions.
+This pushes data arrays and mouse clicks using the iostream pipe to plot the data with extra functions.
 This low level interface simply use std::vector<std::vector<std::pair<double, double>>> to push data.

 ### Documentation
 For a documentation, click [here](https://github.com/dstahlke/gnuplot-iostream/wiki)